 Each of the three year groups in the Pre-Preparatory School is divided into 3 parallel classes with highly qualified teachers and classroom assistants.
 The school follows, but is not restricted by, the National Curriculum.
 Learning is enhanced and enriched by an exciting and creative curriculum which follows on from the Early Years Foundation Stage.

-Each classroom is fitted with an interactive whiteboard and there is a new purpose built ICT suite which is used by all children from the Nursery to Year 2.
+Each classroom is fitted with an interactive whiteboard and there is a purpose built ICT suite which is used by all children from the Nursery to Year 2.

 The beautiful school grounds also provide unique outside learning opportunities for all children in the school.
-We have an accredited Forest School, a wildlife pond and bog garden, an outdoor theatre, an adventure trail and an all weather play lawn as well as large gardens for play and PE lessons.
+We have an accredited Forest School, an outdoor classroom, a wildlife pond and bog garden, an outdoor theatre, an adventure trail and an all weather play lawn as well as large gardens for play and PE lessons.

 The Pre-Preparatory and Nursery school operates an ‘open door’ policy, so that parents can talk with staff, at convenient times, about any aspect of their child’s academic progress and welfare.

 The class teacher is the appointed Key person for a child’s academic and pastoral care during their time at school.
-The classroom assistants support the class teacher in this capacity.
+The Classroom Assistants support the class teacher in this capacity.
 All our staff are continuously extending their training and developing their knowledge to ensure that the children in our care receive the most appropriate learning opportunities, in line with their individual needs.